parthiv-krishna/nix-config/README.md

 home/  # home-manager configuration
 ├── <user>/  # configuration for <user>
-│   ├── common/  # home configuration that can be used on multiple systems │   │   ├── optional/  # home configuration that is enabled on some systems │   │   └── required/  # home configuration that must be enabled on all systems │   └── <hostname>.nix  # home configuration for <user>@<hostname>
+│   ├── common/  # home configuration that can be used on multiple systems │   │   ├── modules/  # home configuration that is enabled on some systems │   │   └── required/  # home configuration that must be enabled on all systems │   └── <hostname>.nix  # home configuration for <user>@<hostname>
-lib/  # helpers to extend the nixpkgs.lib. all files are │     # auto-imported and available at lib.custom modules/  # custom NixOS modules
+lib/  # helpers to extend the nixpkgs.lib. all files are │     # auto-imported and available at lib.custom system/  # nixos system configuration
-├── selfhosted/  # self-hosted services that are run on particular hosts using lib.custom.mkSelfHostedService │   └── <servicename>/
-system/  # nixos system configuration
 ├── <hostname>/  # configuration for <hostname>. each contains a default.nix and hardware-configuration.nix
-├── common/  # system configuration that can be used across multiple systems │   ├── disks/  # declarative disk configurations (using disko) │   ├── optional/  # system configuration that is enabled on some systems │   ├── required/  # system configuration that must be enabled on all systems │   └── users/  # user-specific configuration, each system should import its users
+├── common/  # system configuration that can be used across multiple systems │   ├── disks/  # declarative disk configurations (using disko) │   ├── modules/  # system configuration that is enabled on some systems │   ├── required/  # system configuration that must be enabled on all systems
 ```

 ## System Architecture